infonomic/slate/README.md

 Hyperlinks are created automatically with 'space after link', and word breaks hyphens are handled correctly for long words and long links.

+@mentions are enabled, and will insert a username at an inline element at the current cursor position.

 There is an example HTML serializer.

 ## Setup